 The Manager believes that oversight from a strong and effective board goes a long way towards guiding a business enterprise to achieving success.

-The Board strives to ensure that there is an optimal blend in the Board of backgrounds, experience and knowledge in business and general management, expertise relevant to CCT’s business, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of CCT.
+The Board strives to ensure that there is an optimal blend in the Board of backgrounds, experience and knowledge in business and general management, expertise relevant to CCT's business and track record, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of CCT.

-As part of the Manager’s commitment towards improving corporate governance, the Board has implemented a process to evaluate the effectiveness of the Board as a whole and the Board committees on an annual basis.
+As part of the Manager's commitment towards improving corporate governance, the Board has approved and implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees on an annual basis.
 As part of the process, questionnaires were sent to the Directors, and the results were aggregated and reported to the Chairman of the Board.
-The areas of evaluation covered in the survey questionnaire included Board composition, Board processes, strategy, performance and governance, access to information and Board committee effectiveness.
+The areas of evaluation covered in the survey questionnaire include Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
+As part of the survey questionnaire, the Board also considers whether the creation of value for Unitholders has been considered in the decision-making process.
 The results of the survey were deliberated upon by the Board, and the necessary follow up action will be taken with a view to enhancing the effectiveness of the Board in the discharge of its duties and responsibilities.
-Based on the survey findings, almost all the attributes in the surveyed areas received positive ratings.
+The outcome of the evaluation was satisfactory with positive ratings received for all the attributes in the evaluation categories.

 Access to Information

-information prior to board meetings and on an on-going basis so as to enable them to make informed decisions
+prior to board meetings and on an on-going basis so as to enable them to make informed decisions to discharge

 In addition to providing complete, adequate and timely information to the Board on Board affairs and issues requiring the Board's decision, Management also provides ongoing reports relating to the operational and financial performance of CCT, such as monthly management reports.